 - salted butter

 - powdered sugar

-Like my mini vanilla cake and mini chocolate cake, with the exception of the frosting, these lemon lavender cupcakes are a one bowl and whisk recipe!
+Like my mini vanilla cake and mini chocolate cake, these lemon lavender cupcakes are mostly a one bowl and whisk recipe!
 It takes just a few minutes to get ready for the oven.

 - First, you'll beat together your eggs, zest, sugar, and extracts and then add in your oil and sour cream.

-- Next, you'll sift in your flour, baking powder, baking powder, and salt and fold it all together until it's just barely combined.
+- Next, you'll sift in your flour, baking powder, baking powder, and salt.
+Fold it all together until it's just barely combined.